Lucas Oil Stadium: Budget shortfall

 In August 2006, the Capital Improvement Board, which operates the stadium, estimated that operating expenses of the new stadium would be $10 million more per year than the RCA Dome.
 The board urged the Indiana General Assembly to authorize funding to cover the shortfall.
 The Indiana Legislature considered a bill to raise sales taxes statewide to cover the shortfall; however, this plan faced stiff opposition from legislators outside the Indianapolis metro area.

 The assembly ultimately authorized a tax increase in Indianapolis-Marion County.
 In addition, the CIB trimmed staff and cut $10 million from its budget.
 Still, the agency anticipated a $20 million operating deficit for Lucas Oil Stadium in 2009.
 Anticipated expenses were $27.7 million—far outstripping the $7.7 million CIB expected to collect from its share of revenue from stadium events.
 The Colts organization has been criticized for the favorable lease terms and the high percentage of revenue it can keep under the terms of its agreements with the stadium authorities and there have been calls for the team to cover the shortfalls of the CIB.
 The Colts responded to these criticisms in an open letter to fans on September 16, 2009.

 Incidents

 On September 8, 2013, after the Colts defeated the Oakland Raiders in the season opener, a rail over the opposing team tunnel collapsed, injuring two fans.
 One fan was transferred to the hospital for evaluation.
 No serious injuries were reported.

 On September 3, 2015, three fans were injured by a bolt that fell from the roof of the stadium as it was being opened during an NFL preseason game against the Cincinnati Bengals.
-The stadium was pronounced safe by officials, but the roof remained closed for events until a final investigation was completed as to why the bolt fell.
+The stadium was pronounced safe by officials, though the roof remained closed for several weeks until an investigation into the fault was completed.